“I honestly believe my MSN degree has made me the leader I am today.”

 About Our Online MSN Nursing Leadership and Management Program

 From conflict resolution (and nurse bullying) to human resource management, to implementation of electronic health records; nurse managers today need advanced practice skills to take on management challenges.
 Our CCNE-accredited MSN, nursing management and organizational leadership program prepares nurses to lead in the ever-evolving healthcare field.
 At American Sentinel, get the evidence-based nursing skills you need to excel your career.

 - Our MSN, nursing leadership program is recognized by U.S. News and World Report as being among the “Best Online Graduate Nursing Programs.”

-Students are prepared for careers in nursing administration and health information management where they will manage resources, collaborate with a variety of other professionals and apply technology, information systems and critical thinking to their jobs.
+- Our MSN, nursing leadership program graduates are prepared to assume roles in nursing administration and healthcare management where they will: manage resources, collaborate with other professionals, and apply technology and critical thinking to their jobs.